markdwags/Razor/help/docs/guide/commands.md

 All parameters are shown inside of parenthesis or brackets.
 Parameters within parenthesis are **required** while those in brackets are _optional_ and will default to specific value if not provided.

 If you want to pass several words as a single parameter you must wrap them using `'` or `"`.
-For example `"hello goodbye"` is one parameter, while `hello` `goodbye` is two.
+For example `'hello goodbye'` is one parameter, while `hello` `goodbye` is two.

 For example, if your script is something like: